 There will opportunities for scrub bashing and removing invasive species including Himalayan Balsam.
 There will be opportunities to plant hedges and trees and create wildlife habitats as well as monitoring and surveying local wildlife.

-Book places for our fun outdoor learning programme with park rangers George and Matt.
+Book places for our fun outdoor learning programme with our park rangers.

 Intake Wood events 2021